efehubs/freshmap/README.md

 # freshmap
 Freshmap lets you start a Teeworlds server for testing your maps at a click of a button.
-Freshmap is based on [Trashmap](https://github.com/timakro/trashmap/tree/master) with few new features like gametype selection .
+Freshmap is based on [Trashmap](https://github.com/timakro/trashmap/tree/master) with few extra features like gametype selection .

 ## Deployment